MikeTatsuo/MikeTatsuo.github.io/collections/_mikepedia/test/test.md

 ---
 layout: post
-title:  "test folder"
+title:  "test folder a"
 date:   2019-01-06 14:56:17 -0200
 category: test
-categories: test teste
+categories: test test1
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.